-- Act upon advice and/or warnings immediately - Focus on learning and complete assigned work - Be consistently kind and friendly - Respect each other - Consider the manner in which concerns are expressed and use formal standard English when interacting with staff, parents and other children. - Recognise that opinions are not truths - Behave consistently and conduct themselves reasonably in the classroom, around the School, playground and outside of school with their peers - Avoid interfering with others' belongings - Be honest - Wear WSL School uniform properly with pride
+- Act upon advice and/or reminders immediately - Always strive to work to the very best of their ability. - Always show consideration and respect each other - Consider the manner in which concerns are expressed and use formal standard English when interacting with staff, parents and other children. - Show respect for differences of opinion and recognise that people may have a different interpretation of an event. - Conduct themselves in a respectful manner and always strive to be the best version of themselves. - Show respect for others' belongings - Be honest